Alexander Downer: Honours

 In January 2001, he was awarded the Centenary Medal.

 Downer was appointed a Companion of the Order of Australia in the 2013 Australia Day Honours.
 In the same year, he was awarded an Honorary Doctorate from the University of South Australia.

 Personal life

 Downer is married to Nicky (née Nicola Rosemary Robinson), who is a prominent figure in the arts community and was appointed a Member of the Order of Australia in 2005 for her service to the arts.
-They have four children, Georgina, Olivia, Edward, and Henrietta.
+They have four children, including Georgina Downer.

 He is an enthusiast of V8 car racing and holds a CAMS racing licence.

 In mid-2014, the Downers sold Brampton House in Mount George, though they intended to return to South Australia in 2017.

 In popular culture

 Alexander Downer was portrayed by Richard Binsley in the 2020 miniseries The Comey Rule and Francis Greenslade in the 2014 film Schapelle.
+He was also referenced in Kath and Kim.

 He was featured in the musical Keating!, played by Cam Rogers (2006 Sydney run) and Casey Bennetto (2005 Melbourne run).